Austin Wrongful Death Lawyer

 Texas Wrongful Death Statute of Limitations

 It’s important to file your wrongful death claim as soon after the accident as possible.
 Texas law provides survivors with a two-year statute of limitations in which to file their lawsuit.
 Failure to do so will bar you from being able to recover compensation of any kind from the at-fault party.

 Many families make the mistake of assuming this is plenty of time, but waiting can make it difficult to collect the necessary evidence and find witnesses.
-As a result, it is within your best interests to contact an Austin wrongful death lawyer from our firm and begin the legal process immediately.
+As a result, it is in your best interest to contact an Austin wrongful death attorney from our firm and begin the legal process immediately.

 Call 1-877-411-2001 and speak to a compassionate Austin wrongful death lawyer to discuss how we can help you.
 Alternatively, you can reach us through our online contact form below.
-There is never an obligation to proceed, so there’s no risk involved—just an honest legal evaluation explaining all of your options.
+There is never an obligation to proceed, so there’s no risk involved for you—just an honest legal evaluation explaining all of your options.